Yuanyuan4666/A2A/draft-yang-a2a-nm.md

   The task object is defined by the protocol and has a lifecycle.
 Each of the agents can communicate to stay in sync with each other on the latest status of completing a task.

-- *Automated Workflow coordination, delegation*: Agents comprehend high-level user intent,execute extended workflow sequences.
+- *Automated Workflow coordination*: Agents comprehend high-level user intent,execute extended workflow sequences.
 In addition, they enable more intelligent, context-aware agent interactions, e.g., Agents send each other messages to communicate context, replies, artifacts, or user instructions.

 # Architecture Overview